How to draw on video and add comments in context

 • Watch the videos in your browser or download them to your desktop

-• Add drawings, lines, and another annotations
+• Add drawings, lines, and other annotations

 • Write text comments alongside the videos in a shared and collaborative space